-30. In his groundbreaking book, Life is Hard: Machismo, Danger, and the Intimacy of Power in Nicaragua (Berkeley: University of California Press, 1992) Roger N. Lancaster explains the passive/active in more explicitly sexual terms.
-"There is clearly stigma in Nicaraqua homosexual practice, but it is not a stigma of the sort that clings equally to both partners.
+- 30. In his groundbreaking book, Life is Hard: Machismo, Danger, and the Intimacy of Power in Nicaragua (Berkeley: University of California Press, 1992) Roger N. Lancaster explains the passive/active in more explicitly sexual terms.
+"There is clearly stigma in Nicaragua homosexual practice, but it is not a stigma of the sort that clings equally to both partners.
 Only the anal-passive cochón is stigmatized.
-His partner, the active hombre-hombre, is not stigmatized at all; moreover, no clear category exists in the popular language to classify him. . . .
+His partner, the active hombre-hombre, is not stigmatized at all; moreover, no clear category exists in the popular language to classify him.
 Indeed, a man can gain status among his peers as a vigorous machista by sleeping with cochones in much the same manner that one gains prestige by sleeping with many women.
 I once heard a Nicaraguan youth of nineteen boast to his younger friends: 'I am very sexually experienced, I have had a lot of women, especially when I was in the army, over on the Atlantic coast.
 I have done everything.
 I have even done it with cochones.'
 No one in the group thought this a damning confession, and all present were impressed with their friend's sexual experience and prowess.
 This sort of sexual boasting is not unusual in male drinking talk" (p.
-241)

-31. Indeed, I have known many Argentine, Guatemalan, Mexican, Peruvian, Ecuadoran, Venezuelan and other Latin American males, who consider themselves to be very manly (muy macho) even though they engage in both heterosexual and homosexual relations.
+241) - 31.
+Indeed, I have known personally many Latin American males, who consider themselves to be very manly (muy macho) even though they engage in both heterosexual and homosexual relations.
 In fact, a high percentage of these men will openly brag about their "conquests" of both females and effeminate males, particularly when drinking in male-only social situations.
-Please see my "Selected and Annotated Bibliography" on these subjects which is attached to this declaration.

-32. The view and treatment of the "female" partner (the receptor), however, could not be more diametrically opposed.
-The so-called "fem" (or a homosexual who is sexually active ONLY with other men, rather than those males who have an affinity for both males and females, as noted above) is despised as the "lowest of the low" and strenuous, even violent persecution of them is not only accepted, it is praised in Latin American society.
-At the family level, male "fems" are perceived as constituting a threat to the machismo of all the males in the family, particularly to the father, brothers and cousins of the individual.
+Please see my "Selected and Annotated Bibliography" on these subjects which is attached to this Declaration. - 32.
+The view and treatment of the "female" partner (the receptor) could not be more diametrically opposed to that of the "male."
+The "fem" is despised as the "lowest of the low" and strenuous, even violent persecution of "fems" is not only accepted, it is praised in Latin American society.
+At the family level, male "fems" are perceived as constituting a threat to the machismo of all the males in the family and outsiders often harass and taunt them because of their "fem" relative.
+For example, Mr. XXXX notes that from an early age he was harassed and abused by other students.
+"In elementary school, the other boys would throw stones at me, break my school supplies, rip my clothing, spit on me, and beat me up.
+They would call me names like: fucking fag, homo, etc."